 This presentation will discuss how fiscal analysis can help develop and support the union's bargaining position.
-In this session, you will become familiar with the documents needed to conduct fiscal analysis of a healthcare facility and where to find them.
-Presenters will go through the step-by-step process to help you learn how to read, analyze and present financial information to members and at the bargaining table.
+You will become familiar with the documents needed to conduct fiscal analysis of a health-care facility and where to find them.
+Presenters will go through the step-by-step process to help you learn how to read, analyze, and present financial information to members and at the bargaining table.
 You will leave this workshop with practical fiscal analysis tools to help you preserve hard-won benefits and compensation for members.